SIDRA Institute

 The Gulf Crisis: Why Somalia should take a Critical Distance

 To better understand the position the Somali government should take regarding the Gulf crisis, the Somalia Institute for Development and Research Analysis (SIDRA) carried out a policy briefing study in five of the major cities of Somalia (Mogadishu, Kismayo, Baidoa, Garowe and Adado).
 The study collected data through public surveys and key informant Interviews.
-For
+For the public interview, 166 respondents were engaged in each city and a total of 830 respondents completed the study questionnaire.
+50 key informant interviews were conducted in the five cities.

 The Gulf Crisis: Why Somalia should take a Critical Distance Read More »